The "Quick-start" series of articles enables you to go from setting up resources to dispatching your first job in a few short steps.

 Clicking the job name (or job number) will redirect you to the job details view.
 Here you can fine-tune the details by adding resources, adjusting times, adding attachments, etc.

 An alternate way to create a job is via the ever-present "Create Job" button.
 Find it at the top-right of the scheduling console next to the global search box (the "+" icon).

 Creating a job this way opens the "Create Job" page.
 You'll need to complete all the "required fields" (marked red) before you can save and schedule it.

-In the job details view, you will find (and be able to populate) all the details of the job.
+In the job details view or job page, you will find (and be able to populate) all the details of the job.
 For example, the job type, description, region, and urgency, along with an associated account, contact and location/address–you can also allocate a date and time if this information is known to you.